Santa Ana Zoo: Colors of the Amazon Aviary

+Scarlet ibis in Colors of the Amazon Aviary.

 The 9,000 sqft Colors of the Amazon Aviary opened on August 1, 1996.
 This walk-through aviary displays a variety of South American birds in a lushly planted habitat with meandering streams.

 Crean Family Farm

-Crean Family Farm opened in July 2004 and focuses on rare breeds of domestic and farm animals.
-The centerpiece of the complex is a two-story red barn which houses pigs and an education space.
+Crean Family Farm opened to the public in July 2004 and focuses on rare breeds of domesticated animals.
+The centerpiece of the complex is a two-story red barn which houses animals like pigs and an education space.

 Ocelot Habitat and Education Center

-Ocelot Habitat is home to a breeding pair of Brazilian Ocelots located in two linked habitats.
+The zoo's ocelot complex is home to a breeding pair of Brazilian ocelots located in two linked habitats.
 Interactive picnic tables let guests discover the special adaptations unique to ocelots.